reactjs/react.dev/content/docs/higher-order-components.md

 ## Don't Mutate the Original Component.
 Use Composition.

-Resist the temptation to modify a component's prototype (or otherwise mutate it) inside an HOC.
+Resist the temptation to modify a component's prototype (or otherwise mutate it) inside a HOC.

 ```js
 function logProps(InputComponent) {